MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Parallel
 --------

-The MCU features an LCD controller that sends the content of an MCU's buffer to the display module.
+The MCU features an LCD controller that transmits the content of an MCU's buffer to the display module.
 The display module doesn't hold its memory.
 The LCD controller continuously updates the display panel's content by reading the MCU memory data.
 By definition, this memory is addressed by the MCU: the MCU can write (and read) into it (the memory is in the MCU addresses range).